 ExpressVPN is very good, but it also comes at a cost.
-At the moment you can get a 12-month plan for US$99.95 / £76, which works out at $8.32 / £6.35 per month and is the cheapest rate.
+At the moment you can get a 12-month plan for US$99.95 / £76.
+It comes with three months three, so for the 15 months it works out at $6.67 / £5.50.
 Fortunately, there’s a 30-day money-back offer so you can trial the service to see if you’re happy with it.

 Read our full ExpressVPN review

 3. Goose VPN